- Search The Registry

 - Teacher’s Forum

 - About Us

 *Martha Louise Morrow Foxx was born on this date in 1902.
 She was a pioneering Black educator of the blind in Mississippi.

 After her first year, she moved to the Piney Woods Country School near Jackson, Mississippi, to begin her career.
 In the summers after starting there, she completed her college at the West Virginia State College, University of Wisconsin Madison, and Hampton Institute, where she received her bachelor's degree.
-Foxx was instrumental in founding the Mississippi Blind School for Negroes on the Piney Woods School campus in April 1929.
-Initially called the "house mistress," she was later the principal of the school.
+Foxx founded the Mississippi Blind School for Negroes on the Piney Woods School campus in April 1929.
+Initially called the "house mistress," she was later the school's principal.

-Her techniques and leadership are credited with guiding the Mississippi Blind School for Negroes towards integration, embodied by the creation of the Mississippi School for the Blind for both Blacks and whites in 1950.
+Her techniques and leadership are credited with guiding the Mississippi Blind School for Negroes towards integration, embodied by the creation of the Mississippi School for the Blind for blacks and whites in 1950.
 Martha Foxx retired from her job as principal in 1969.
 She died in 1975.